Code-Institute-Submissions/artontray-PROJECT4/README.md

 Same as a normal User.

-* As a Site Admin  I can create, edit and delete a testnet of mine and from others
+* As a Site Admin  I can create, edit and delete a testnet of mine and delete testnet from others

 Same as a normal User but with an extra privilege for other's Testnet management.
 An Admin can delete Testnet from others, but cannot edit the user informations inside the Testnet.